Atheris katangensis: Description

-It attains a maximum total length (body + tail) of only 40 cm, making this the smallest member of the genus Atheris.
+It attains a maximum total length (body + tail) of only 40 cm, making this the second smallest member of the genus Atheris.

 The head is flat, triangular, distinct from the neck, and covered with small keeled scales.
 The snout is rounded.
 Midbody there are 24–31 rows of dorsal scales.
 The tail is short.
 Males and females have 45–59 and 38–42 subcaudal scales respectively.

 The color pattern consists of a purple-brown or yellow-brown ground color, overlaid with paired dorsolateral lines of a contrasting shade.
 These lines may break into a zigzag pattern and run from head to tail.
 The belly is yellowish, as is the tip of the tail.

 Common names

-Shaba bush viper, Katanga Mountain bush viper, Upemba bush viper, Katanga bush viper, Katanga tree viper.
+Atheris katangensis is also known as the Shaba bush viper, Katanga Mountain bush viper, Upemba bush viper, Katanga bush viper, and the Katanga tree viper.

 Geographic range

 It is found in the Upemba National Park, Katanga Province (Shaba Province) in the eastern Democratic Republic of the Congo and in Zambia.

 The type locality given is "Mubale-Munte (région du confluent), sous-affluent de la rive droite de la Lufira [alt.
 1480], Park National de l'Upemba".